epccs/RPUno/SpiSlv/README.md

 ## Overview

 SPI slave with an interactive command line program.
-DIO4 is used as status LED.
-DIO3 can be used to drive nSS (which is on DIO10) to enable slave functions (Note: nSS is not connected to the Pi Zero).
+CS0 is used to operate a status LED.
+DIO16 (ADC2) is used to drive nSS (which is on DIO10) to enable slave functions (Note: nSS is not connected on the RPUpi board).

 ## Pi SPI